bug0306/-tensorflow-/README.md

-# Communication For the Deaf
+# 基于TensorFlow的手语识别
-This python program is a translator between sign language and english.
-Currently only recognizes letters and converts letter by letter.
+This python program is a translator between sign language and english and chinese.
+Currently only recognizes letters and converts letter by letter.It is currently possible to convert voice into gestures, but the conversion of gestures to voice needs to be improved.
 Run `main.py` for the UI and each of the individeual files for other reasons.
 <br />
 <br />